What are the Stages of a Hackathon?

 Once you have your topic and the evaluation criteria defined, you can start crafting the content for your website.
 Your hackathon website will be the source of truth about the hackathon and provide easy-to-obtain key details including:

-- Highlight the opportunity, ways to get involved, logistics & details, incentives, and evaluation criteria
+- Highlight the opportunity, ways to get involved, logistics & details, incentives, and criteria on the hackathon judging scorecard

 - Introduce and spotlighting leaders judging the hackathon presentations